 If you’re faced with a situation that looks anything like this, you’re almost certainly dealing with a thief.
 Don’t send any money until you find that the paying bank has actually paid the funds.
 How long will that take?
 If you have any doubt, it's best to wait a while.

 The trick behind cashier’s check fraud is that fact that the payee’s bank credits the seller’s account before the funds have actually arrived from the paying bank.
 Therefore, it looks like the funds have cleared and everything is OK.
 If you’re not sure what the difference is between seeing the dollars credited and actually having the dollars, visit your bank and ask.

 Picking Cashier’s Check Fraud Apart

 As with everything, you have to ask if the situation makes sense.
 Why would a person you’ve never met entrust you with thousands of dollars?
-If they can contact you, they can surely give adequate instructions to have the bank complete a cashier’s check correctly.
+If they can contact you, they can surely give adequate instructions to have the bank issue a cashier’s check correctly.
 If the excessive amount was in fact the buyer’s fault, wouldn’t the buyer pay the $3 (or whatever) fee to have an accurate check printed instead of giving you (a stranger) the opportunity to hold on to the extra cash?

 Finally, if they can come up with the money, they can surely afford to pay an extra cashier’s check fee to write a separate check to their “agent” or “associate” who you're supposed to forward the money to.